 - Eggs: Eggs provide protein and structure.

 - Maple Syrup: Pure maple syrup sweetens and flavors these baked oatmeal cups.
 If needed, honey is a wonderful substitute.

 - Unsweetened Applesauce: Applesauce adds flavor and takes the place of butter or oil.
 I love using applesauce to replace all or some oil in certain baked goods, like my morning glory muffins.

-- Oats: Oats are the base of the entire recipe.
+- Oats: Unlike applesauce muffins where oats are simply part of the dry ingredients, here the oats are the entire base of the recipe.
 Old-fashioned whole rolled oats are the best and also what I recommend for oatmeal raisin cookies.
 Quick oats work, but the centers of the oatmeal cups aren’t as moist.
 Steel cut oats require extra prep, see recipe note.

 - Baking Powder: Baking powder prevents the oatmeal cups from tasting dense.

 - Cinnamon & Nutmeg: Can you eat an apple baked good without either?!
 If you have any in the house, feel free to use apple pie spice instead.